Arronk/My-Coding-Journey/log.md

 structures section quite easy as I have done quite a bit of work already in these area on some past projects as part of Udemy courses.
 Taking the rest of the night off to watch TAU.

+## Day 85: 02.07.2018

+### Progress: Progressed half way through the basic data structures on FCC

+Had a bit of a lazy night but got in my hour and progressed through half the basic data structures component of the FCC curriculum.
+I'm please that I instinctly chose to use terniary operators instead of if statements and have found to have understand all questions so far reasonably well with some general review of MDN to check syntax.